rschristopher/ischristtrue.com/src/modern-views/index.md

  to the Copernican revolution,
  and further
  to the age of scholasticism,
- and even to the
+ all the way to the
- great schism
+ great schism.
- that preceded.
 Century after century, each generation has been trying to destroy the old and usher in a revolution, a final revolution.
 A decided pivot in history.

 The Joachamites imagined that the new age is here, starting with Francis of Assisi, ushering in the modern age.